Interview with Justin Svendsen

 Question: Why did you choose bioengineering?
 It seems like you could have gone into chemistry or any number of other fields.
 Do you have a personal connection to any of the conditions you’re working on?

-Answer: I’m a Biochemistry trainee under a joint program between the Department of Chemistry and Biochemistry and the Institute of Molecular Biology.
+Answer: I’m a biochemistry trainee under a joint program between the Department of Chemistry and Biochemistry and the Institute of Molecular Biology.
 It’s a unique interdisciplinary area.
 During my undergrad, I worked in a structural biology lab and gained a deep appreciation for the engineering logic of biology while manipulating pre-existing proteins.
 I knew I wanted to pursue that further in graduate school.
-I was particularly drawn to the University of Oregon, especially Professor Hosseinzadeh’s research.
+I was particularly drawn to the University of Oregon, initially having been drawn to Professor Parisa Hosseinzadeh’s research.
 I wanted to learn how to take naturally existing proteins in our bodies that might be broken and restore their function, or even engineer new functions to make them better.
+It was in this motivation to apply protein engineering to address challenges in treating human diseases that I became interested in Professor Hettiaratchi’s work.
+There are a set of injuries or disease states we may experience in life that are the result of accident or random chance that our bodies are incapable of healing from without therapeutic intervention.
+Even then, current therapeutic interventions may still fail to fully restore function in injured or diseased tissues, leaving much to be desired.
+No one should have to live a life of medical repercussion due to the random chance of events life may throw at us.
 That’s why I chose bioengineering.

 Q: Thank you for sharing your experience.
 It's clear how your journey has influenced your passion for understanding biology.
 Turning to your research, angiogenesis is central to your work.
 Could you explain what angiogenesis is and why you're so passionate about it?